aws/aws-sdk-pandas/CONTRIBUTING.md

 ``pytest -n 8 tests/unit/test_mysql.py``

-To run all tests for all python versions (assuming Amazon QuickSight is activated and the optional stack deployed):
+To run all tests for all python versions (assuming Amazon QuickSight/Lake Formation are activated and the optional stacks deployed):

 ``./test.sh``